-Intelligent Driver Assistance Systems (IDAS): Devices aiming at improving vehicle safety, for example, blind spot monitor or traffic signs recognition.
+Intelligent Driver Assistance Systems (IDAS): Devices aiming at improving vehicle safety.
+E.g. Blind spot monitor or Traffic signs recognition.

-Internet of Vehicles (IoV): Internet of vehicles is a wireless network used for information exchange between vehicles, infrastructure, pedestrians using the traditional Internet protocols and networks.
+Internet of Vehicles (IoV): Internet of Vehicles is a wireless network used for information exchange between vehicles, infrastructure, pedestrians using the traditional Internet protocols and networks.

-Light Detection and Ranging (LIDAR): A laser-based radar used in autonomous vehicles.
+Light Detection and Ranging (LIDAR): A laser based Radar used in autonomous vehicles.
 In nowadays autonomous vehicles, the LIDAR unit is typically located on the vehicle roof with the aim of enabling unimpeded 360-degree view of the autonomous vehicle surroundings.